Fetus

 The word fetus (plural fetuses) is from the Latin fetus, meaning offspring, bringing forth, hatching of young.
 It has Indo-European roots related to sucking or suckling, from the Aryan prefix bheu-, meaning "To come into being".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Fetus" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Fetus" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.